 The power output of the tool is 2.6kW/3.5 hp.

-It weighs 13.2 lbs (6kg) unarmed and on an empty stomach, so add one of the bars available – from 18 to 20 inches – and the fuel tank of 0.32l to work out its true weight.
+It weighs 13.2 lbs (6kg) unarmed and on an empty stomach, so add one of the bars available – from 18 to 20 inches – and the fuel tank of 0.32l to work out its actual weight.

 The air cleaning system inside the tool is centrifugal and has been designed to make the filter last longer without getting clogged.